The Garden Grazer

 Storing

 Store leftover dressing in a glass mason jar with lid (or other airtight container) in the refrigerator.
 I find it keeps for about 5-7 days.
-It will thicken a little more as it sits, so it's great made ahead of time.
+It thickens a little more as it sits, so it's great made ahead of time.

-Oil-free maple balsamic dressing in a glass jar with spoon
+Maple balsamic dressing in a small glass jar with wooden spoon

-For more inspiration, also browse all oil-free salad dressing recipes.
+For more inspiration, also browse all salad dressing recipes.

-Maple balsamic dressing in a small glass jar with spoon
+A wooden spoon lifting up maple balsamic dressing from a small glass serving jar

 Maple Balsamic Dressing (Oil-Free!)

 This full-flavored dressing is deliciously tangy with a hint of sweetness and bright herb accents.
-Easy to prepare and customize!
+Easy to prepare and great on a wide variety of salads!

 5 from 3 votes